WebAssembly/design/AstSemantics.md

   * To allow for potentially more-efficient heap sandboxing, the semantics could allow for a non-deterministic choice between one of the following when an out-of-bounds access occurred.
-    * The ideal throw semantics.
+    * The ideal trap semantics.
     * Loads return an unspecified value.
     * Stores are either ignored or store to an unspecified location in the heap.
     * Either tooling or an explicit opt-in "debug mode" in the spec should allow